zdravkov/kendo-docs/api/javascript/mobile/ui/collapsible.md

 ### collapsed `Boolean`*(default: true)*

-If set to `false` the widget content will be expanded intially.
+If set to `false` the widget content will be expanded initially.
 The content of the widget is collapsed by default.

 #### Example - create initially expanded collapsible panel